finos-labs/InterchangeKit/README.md

 InterchangeKit is building a memory-safe XML toolkit for use in native binary applications.
 The first interface exposed for applications will be the libxml2 interface as specified in ISO/IEC 23360-1 (the Linux Standard Base spec).

 InterchangeKit does not currently ship any artefacts.
-Please see the roadmap items below and the open issues for where to get involved in building the first release.
+Please see the roadmap items below, the [FAQ](./FAQ.md) and the open issues for where to get involved in building the first release.

 ## Roadmap